ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 In order to complement the real-time data, the Enabler offers the possibility to combine it with historical data.
 Hence, the user is able to optionally configure tools for its implementation in the Configuration page.

-The historical data in the Enabler supports two tools that must be configured for each of the Context Broker instances as they work together: **Cygnus** and **STH-Comet**.
+The historical data in the Enabler supports two tools that should be configured for each of the Context Broker instances as they work together: **Cygnus** and **STH-Comet**.

-If any of the tools is not available, the visualisation of the historical data will not be possible.
+The [architecture of the enabler](../technical/index.md#architecture) has been designed to integrate both Cygnus and STH-Comet, as the documentation of the [formal mode](https://github.com/FIWARE/tutorials.Short-Term-History#formal-mode-cygnus--sth-comet) indicates.
+However, it is also possible to use the enabler with the [minimal mode architecture](https://github.com/FIWARE/tutorials.Short-Term-History#minimal-mode-sth-comet-only) (configuring only STH-Comet).

 [Top](#user-manual)